0xGLIDER/newtoken/README.md

 ## 9. Conclusion

 [Token Name] represents a new paradigm in the fusion of NFTs, DeFi, and liquidity provision, with the added benefit of a decentralized lending platform.
 By ensuring that the only way to mint tokens is through active participation—whether via NFT purchase, staking, or lending—[Token Name] promises a fair, decentralized, and innovative financial ecosystem.
-The introduction of a burnable transfer fee, strategic liquidity provision to Uniswap V3, a lending platform, and staking bonuses for liquidity providers adds stability and potential value growth to the token over time.
+The introduction of a transaction fee that supports the ecosystem, strategic liquidity provision to Uniswap V3, a lending platform, and staking bonuses for liquidity providers adds stability and potential value growth to the token over time.